BzTal/C-ElectionProgram/C++ElectionProgram/readme.txt

-This is my final project in "Object oriented programming with C++" course.
+This is my final project in " C++ Object oriented programming" course.

 This is an elections program that can run two types of elections-a simple election (has only one county) and a normal election (can handle multiple counties).